Leeds Corn Exchange

-The Leeds Corn Exchange is a Victorian building and former corn exchange in Leeds, West Yorkshire, England, which was completed in 1863.
-It is a grade I listed building.
+The Leeds Corn Exchange is a shopping centre in Leeds, West Yorkshire, England.
+The building was opened as a corn exchange in 1864.
+It was granted grade I listed building status in 1951.

 History

+The first corn exchange in Leeds was located at the north end of Briggate and was opened in 1829.
+By the mid-19th century, it was considered too small, and civic officials decided to commission a larger building.

-The Corn exchange was designed by Cuthbert Brodrick, a Hull architect best known for Leeds Town Hall, and built between 1861 and 1863.
-The dome design was based on that of the Bourse de commerce of Paris by François-Joseph Bélanger and François Brunet, completed in 1811.
-In the late 1980s Speciality Shops plc restored it and converted it into a retail facility.
+The new building was designed by Cuthbert Brodrick, a Hull architect best known for Leeds Town Hall, in the Italianate style, built in stone with diamond-shaped rustification and was completed in 1863.
+The oval-shaped building featured two semi-circular porches with doorways which were flanked by Tuscan order columns supporting cornices, and was fenestrated by recessed round headed windows on both floors.
+The design of the dome was based on that of the Bourse de commerce of Paris by François-Joseph Bélanger and François Brunet, completed in 1811.
+The architectural historian, Nikolaus Pevsner, praised the design which he regarded as "remarkably independent and functional".

-After a further restoration in 2007, the Corn Exchange re-opened in November 2008 as a boutique shopping centre for independent retailers.
+The use of the building as a corn exchange declined significantly in the wake of the Great Depression of British Agriculture in the late 19th century.
+However, in the late 1980s Speciality Shops plc restored it and converted it into a retail facility.
+After a further restoration carried out by new owners, Zurich Financial Services, the Corn Exchange re-opened in November 2008 as a boutique shopping centre for independent retailers.
 The 13200 sqft ground level was occupied by Piazza by Anthony until its sudden closure in June 2013.